amirbitran/MCPU/readme.txt

 Create <PDB_ID>.sec_str manually.
 File contains secondary structure assignment for each protein residue (see publication [1]). first line: use input secondary structure?
-(9/0 = yes/no) second line: secondary structure type (H/E/C = helix/sheet/coil)
+(9/0 = yes/no) second line: secondary structure type (H/E/C = helix/sheet/coil) For most applications, the first line is entirely 0's (no input secondary structure) and the second line is set to entirely C's

 Place input files, along with the pdb file, in the directory sim/DHFR/files/ (currently contains sample input files for DHFR)

-2. Edit path and configuration options.
-- Change all instances of /PATHNAME/ to directory containing the MCPU folder, in configuration file /src_mpi/cfg and in src_mpi/backbone.c.
-	Set output directory (PDB_OUT_FILE in cfg and line 9 in backbone.c, in the form /directory/file-prefix)
-- Edit configuration options in cfg.
+2. Edit configuration options in cfg file.
 The most relevant options (without changing the potential) are:

 									NATIVE PROTEIN DATA
 	NATIVE_DIRECTORY -- Contains a set of PDB files that will be used to initialize simulation for each respective core.
 The PDB files in this directory should be named 0.pdb, 1.pdb, 2.pdb, etc., and the ith core will initialized with PDB file i.pdb.
 If you wish to initialize all cores with the same input file, set this option to None, and simply edit NATIVE_FILE and STRUCTURE_FILE below